 Click Delete pool in the Confirm deletion of the storage pool window.

-Windows 8 Action Center lets you know if problems with Storage Spaces appear.
-Action Center (the white flag icon) is visible in Notification Area of Taskbar (aka System Tray).
+Windows Action Center lets you know if problems with Storage Spaces appear.
+Action Center (the white flag icon in Windows 8 and 8.1; speech box icon in Windows 10) is visible in the Notification Area of Taskbar (aka System Tray).

 First, if 70% of Storage Space capacity is reached or a member drive goes offline, a "Check Storage Spaces for issues" notification appears in Action Center.
 Click it to see additional details.